ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 # Line detection and turn counter logic
 def lineChek():
     """
-    Detect track lines and increment turn counter when a valid line is found.
+    Detect track lines and increment the turn counter when a valid line is found.
     Uses color codes: 1=Black, 2=Blue, 5=Orange.
     """
     global a